 This guide provides information on whiplash symptoms and provides advice on making personal injury claims for whiplash with the help of a personal injury solicitor from our panel.

 Whiplash injuries can be caused by what is known as acceleration/deceleration events, where a head jerks violently sideways, or back and forth.
 This jerking movement can put tremendous strain on your neck, and lead to soft tissue damage to tendons and ligaments in the surrounding area.
-Some whiplash claimants feel whiplash symptoms immediately, while in others symptoms develop over time.
+Some whiplash claimants feel whiplash symptoms immediately, while in others symptoms develop over time; there’s no one answer to the question “how long do whiplash injuries last?”.

 In short, no two cases are the same and as such anyone who suffers an injury to the neck should seek medical attention immediately so a doctor can determine the extent of the injury and establish treatment options.